aces/Loris/modules/bvl_feedback/test/TestPlan.md

 - [x] Candidate Parameters: View Candidate Information
 - [x] Behavioural Quality Control: View Flagged Behavioural Entries
 - Assert that, under the Clinical Tab in the website, 'Behavioural Quality Control' appears.
-- Click on the `Behavioural Feedback` tab and click on an entry in the `Instrument` field.
+- Click on the `Behavioural Feedback` tab and click on an entry in the `Feedback Level` field.
-- The behavioural feedback module is a window that "pops" out when you select an entry.
-So, with the Behavioural Feedback permission un-ticked, assert that this window does not pop out.
+- The behavioural feedback thread summary is a panel that "slides" out when you select an entry.
+So, with the Behavioural Feedback permission un-ticked, assert that this panel does not slide out.
 Instead, the candidate's linst instrument should appear without this window.
-- enable the Behavioural Feedback permission and assert that the Window does pop out
+- Enable the Behavioural Feedback permission and assert that the panel does slide out.

+2. Behavioural Feedback Sliding Panel
+- Assert that the chevrons expand and collapse windows for `Open Thread Summary`, `New profile level feedback', and `Feedback Threads`

+- In `Open Thread Summary`, click the `Instrument`.
+Assert that you are re-directed to the linst instrument page for this participant.

+- Click the notepad icon with pencil that is located in the top right corner of the blue LORIS horizontal menu bar next to the question mark.
+This will redirect you back to the behavioural feedback sliding panel for that participant.

+- Again, in Open Thread Summary, click on `Visit` to be re-directed to /instrument_list.
+Click one the same notepad icon in the top right corner of LORIS to re-directed back to the behavioural feedback slide out pane.

+- Assert that the icon appears in that top right corner in the following: a Candidate page, their instrument list, and a single instrument within that list.

+- In `New instrument level feedback` pane, enter some random text in the text box, select the first items in `Field Name` and in `Feedback Type` and click on `Create Thread`.
+Assert that this thread appears in the `Feedback Threads` pane continaing the field names, your author name with timestamp, Status `Open`, and the text itself.

+- Assert that this text has appeared as an entry in the feedback_bvl_entry table in the database.

+- Assert also that an entry was made in `feedback_bvl_thread` references the thread's `FeedbackID`.

+- Click on the pencil next to the entered text to modify the comment text.
+Click submit and assert that it has changed.
+Assert that it has also been updated in the feedback_bvl_thread table.

+- Close the thread by selected `opened` in the `Status` section and assert that the button has now changed to `closed`.

 Behavioural feedback button (notepad in the toolbar) should show up on the following pages:
  * Candidate Profile